BlackIron Financial

 Pros

-• Group buying power can lower premiums
+• Group buying power can lower premiums (when available)

 • Often includes dental/vision add-ons